sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

 1. From the repository root directory, `cd` into the `web/` directory.
 1. Run `yarn run test-regression`.
 This will fail with an error indicating environment variables that need to be set.
 Set these according to their descriptions and re-run the command.
+You may be prompted with additional environment variables to set.
+Continue setting environment variables until you no longer see environment variable errors.
+(You can also get a full list of environment variables at `shared/src/e2e/config.ts`.)
 You should see a Chrome window pop up and the tests will play in that window.
 The initial run may take awhile, because test repositories need to be cloned.

+Note: some tests require additional manual verification of screenshots after the test completes.
+Screenshots files are deposited in the current directory and are named descriptively for what should be checked.

 Tips: